aqimsyz/SQ/README.md

 9. Read common visitor questions in the FAQ accordion.
 10. Submit feedback through the interactive feedback interface.
 11. Use the Contact page for community contact information.

----

-# 📊 Information Management Value

-The project demonstrates several important Information System Management concepts:

-### Information Organisation
-Community information is divided into clear categories instead of being presented as one large collection of content.

-### User-Centred Navigation
-Dropdown menus, dedicated pages, galleries and external resource links allow users to move directly to the information they need.

-### Digital Information Access
-The website makes tourism and community information available through a web-based platform that can be accessed through a browser.

-### Multimedia Information Presentation
-Text, photographs, local videos, embedded video content and icons are combined to improve information delivery.

-### External Information Integration
-The website connects users with online travel, mapping, tourism and social-media resources when additional information is useful.

-### Interactive User Experience
-JavaScript and CSS interactions are used to provide video switching, attraction navigation, expandable FAQ content and feedback confirmation.

----

-# 📚 Learning Outcomes

-Through this project, practical experience was gained in:

-- Planning the information structure of a multi-page website.
-- Organising local-community information into meaningful modules.
-- Developing web pages using HTML5.
-- Designing user interfaces using CSS3.
-- Building layouts with Flexbox and CSS Grid.
-- Applying responsive web design techniques.
-- Creating animations and hover interactions.
-- Manipulating HTML elements with JavaScript.
-- Building a custom content carousel.
-- Integrating multimedia files into a website.
-- Embedding third-party web content.
-- Connecting a website to external information resources.
-- Designing user input forms.
-- Using browser-based client-side interaction.
-- Managing project files and assets.
-- Using Git and GitHub for version control.
-- Publishing a website through GitHub Pages.
-- Working collaboratively on a complete academic web project.

----

 # 👨‍💻 Developers